Last updated on Sep 05, 2023

 When we asked people what advice they would give someone preparing to move to Tarragona, they said:

 "Expats considering retirement in Tarragona should be aware of several key factors.
 Firstly, it's important to understand the cost of living, which is generally lower than in many other European countries, but can vary depending on lifestyle and location within the city.
 Healthcare in Spain is of a high standard and is free for residents, but expats should ensure they are properly registered to access this.
 The official language in Tarragona is Catalan, although Spanish is also widely spoken.
 Expats may find it beneficial to learn some basic phrases in both languages.
 Tarragona has a Mediterranean climate with hot summers and mild winters, which may be a significant change for those from cooler climates.
 The city is known for its rich history and culture, with many ancient Roman ruins and traditional Spanish festivals.
 Public transportation in Tarragona is reliable and affordable, but owning a car can be useful for exploring the surrounding areas.
 Spain has a double taxation agreement with many countries, so expats should investigate how this will affect their pension and other income.
 Finally, it's important to understand the process of obtaining a visa and residency permit, which can be complex and time-consuming.
-Legal advice may be beneficial in navigating this process," said one expat in Tarragona.
+Legal advice may be beneficial in navigating this process," remarked one expat living in Tarragona, Spain.

 What do I need to know before moving to Tarragona?